10 Scottish Dog Breeds You Should Know

 1. Scottish Terrier

 The Scottish terrier dog breed is one of the most popular breeds.
-It is not difficult to tell that this breed is originally from Scotland from its name.
+It is not difficult to tell that this breed originated in Scotland from its name.

-The breeders developed this breed to hunt vermin, but it is also a family dog and it is recognized by the American Kennel Club.
+The breeders developed this breed to hunt vermin, but it is also a family dog, and the American Kennel Club recognizes it.

-Though it is not easy to train the Scottish terrier because they were taught to do mostly everything without their owner’s control.
+However, it was difficult to train Scottish terriers because they were taught to do almost everything without their owner’s control.

 Don’t make your Scottish terrier dog feel bad by giving it aggressive training, as it sees the whole thing as you being harsh.